Variance Inference Beyond the Sandwich for Asymptotically Linear Estimators with Second-Order Remainders: Simulation Illustration

 \subsection{Design and Data-Generating Process}

-We use the SA-TMLE DGP of \citet[Section~6.1]{li2026core} as the primary simulation setting: $T = 7$ time steps, $n_j = 40$ individuals per cluster-step, non-linear secular trend, administrative censoring $\approx 28\%$, $\Psi^* = 0.12$, ICC $\approx 0.05$.
+We use the DGP of \citet[Section~6.1]{li2026core} as the primary simulation setting: $T = 7$ time steps, $n_j = 40$ individuals per cluster-step, non-linear secular trend, administrative censoring $\approx 28\%$, $\Psi^* = 0.12$, ICC $\approx 0.05$.
 All three refined procedures are applied to the \emph{same CV-TMLE point estimator}; we vary only the variance estimator.
-All scenarios use 1,000 replicates, seed 2024.
+All scenarios use $R = 500$ replicates, seed 2024.

+The two simulations illustrate distinct parts of the theoretical framework.
+The primary simulation illustrates the finite-sample behavior of the bootstrap and jackknife procedures under the cross-fitted SA-TMLE design.
+It is most directly aligned with the bootstrap route based on Assumptions~\ref{ass:boot} and~\ref{ass:clt}.
+We do not claim that the primary simulation itself verifies Assumption~\ref{ass:smooth} (LOO Remainder Linearization) for the cross-fitted Super Learner.
+The secondary AIPW simulation is included precisely because it provides a setting in which the jackknife consistency theorem (Theorem~\ref{thm:jk_consistency}) can be connected to a more transparent regularity regime: there, Assumption~\ref{ass:smooth} is verifiable via Hadamard differentiability of the parametric nuisance maps (Supplement~S1.1, Proposition~S1.1).
+This separation reflects the assumption hierarchy discussed in Remark~\ref{rem:smooth_scope}: the bootstrap route is easier to motivate for complex adaptive learners, whereas formal verification of the jackknife route is currently available only in more regular settings.

-To demonstrate the generality of the theory beyond the SA-TMLE setting, we also include a \emph{secondary simulation} using a non-cross-fitted AIPW estimator in an i.i.d.\ observational study setting, where we can directly verify the variance ratio formula \eqref{eq:ratio}.
+To demonstrate the generality of the theory beyond the setting in \citep{li2026core}, a \emph{secondary simulation} using a non-cross-fitted AIPW estimator in an i.i.d.\ setting verifies that $\hat\rho \to 1$ when nuisance operates in the strong-decay regime.
+Full design, results, and discussion are in the Supplementary Material (Section~S4).